WurmWillem/Rox/README.md

   anders als leeftijd < 18 of leeftijd >= 65
     roep "Je bent niet in de volwassen leeftijdsgroep.";
   ```
-- While and for loops
+- While and for loops (both examples print the digits 0 up to and including 9)
   ```
   laat i = 0;
   terwijl x < 10 {